Networks

 One of the most difficult and exciting times in our careers is transitioning from student to practitioner.
 This network is for anyone that has graduated in the past ten years and would like to connect with fellow pharmacists.
 We are here for you to ask any questions that may come up or to help you in any way as you establish yourself in the profession.
 Our events bring mature and new practitioners together and involve finances.

-Network Chair, Andrew Stoecklein, PharmD
+Network Chair, Jessica Cumber, PharmD

 To join a Network, log in to your NPA member account.